ItsODRJR/SchoolCode/README.md

 # This contains school projects.
-Written in JS on Code.org
+Written in JS on Code.org & Java